jaruba/multipass-torrent/README.md

 ```

 # Querying
 Now that the data is in the DB, how to make use of it?

-Currently, no querying mechanism is implmeneted (that will change very soon), but you can see a simple dump by running (after you've populated DB at /tmp/test by one of the prev commands):
+Currently, no querying mechanism is implmeneted (that will change very soon), but you can see a simple dump by running (after you've populated DB at /tmp/test by one of the previous commands):
 ```bash
 node cli/multipass --db-dump --db-id=ccb9a6f8a9af421809ad6b1f58a76f493fb30fb6 --db-path=/tmp/test
 ```